 To strip away excess grease or buildup on your hair while adding shine, add a drop or two of basil oil to your shampoo.
 You can also try mixing it with baking soda and apple cider vinegar to balance scalp pH while removing grease and residue from hair naturally.

-Here’s how you can start using basil essential oil at home:
+Here’s how you can start using basil essential oil at home today:

 - Aromatically: Basil essential oil can be diffused throughout your home using an oil diffuser or vaporizer.
 You can also inhale it directly from the bottle or rub several drops into your palms and then place your hands over your face to inhale.